mddanish00/react-utterances-client/README.md

 For `preferred color scheme`, it will depend on your OS's dark mode settings.
 If disabled, `github-light`.
 If enabled, `github-dark`.

+You can see the Theme preview on the official [site](https://utteranc.es/).

 #### ClassName and Style

-This component exposes `className` prop and `style` prop for both Container div (`containerClassName`, `containerStyle`) and iframe (`iframeClassName`, `iframeStyle`).This open up possibility when customizing the appearance of the component.
+This component exposes the `className` prop and `style` prop for both Container div (`containerClassName`, `containerStyle`) and iframe (`iframeClassName`, `iframeStyle`).
+This open up the possibility when customizing the appearance of the component.

-For example, you can use `containerStyle` prop to customize container background.
+For example, you can use the `containerStyle` prop to customize the container background.

 Or, pass Bootstrap classes like `text-light` or `bg-primary` to `containerClassName` prop.

-Or, you Emotion `css` function and pass the generated className to `containerClassName` prop.
+Or, you Emotion `css` function and pass the generated className to the `containerClassName` prop.

 Go wild!